deva5610/IMDBList2PlexCollection/README.md

 pip install -r requirements.txt

 Run the script with "python imdb2collection.py" and follow the instructions.
 You'll want two things.
-A URL to the IMDB list you want to use to match (eg - https://www.imdb.com/list/ls064646512/) and to decide what you want the matching movies to be tagged as (eg - Pixar, Pixar Movies, Pixar Animations, etc - all 3 are valid entries when asked).
+A URL to the IMDB list you want to match, set to "Compact View" (eg - https://www.imdb.com/list/ls064646512/?sort=list_order,asc&st_dt=&mode=simple&page=1&ref_=ttls_vw_smp) and to decide what you want the matching movies to be tagged as
+(eg - Pixar, Pixar Movies, Pixar Animations, etc - all 3 are valid entries when asked).

-**Note - You must set the IMDB page you want copied to the 'Compact View' mode before copying the URL.
+***Note - You must set the IMDB page you want copied to the 'Compact View' mode before copying the URL.
 Failing to do this will result in 0 movies being seen.
-This change means that pages generated from the powerful [IMDB search](https://www.imdb.com/search/title/) can also be scraped and not just specific list pages.**
+This change means that pages generated from the powerful [IMDB search](https://www.imdb.com/search/title/) can also be scraped and not just specific list pages.***

 That's it.
 The script should (hopefully!) run, it'll match movies from the IMDB list to your Movies Library and tag them into the collection you specified.